 - leeks for garnish

-- Season chicken feet with salt and pepper.
+- Season chicken feet with salt and black pepper.
 Set aside.

-- In a pot at medium heat, sauté with oil, garlic, and chili pepper till the garlic is fragrant.
+- In a pot at medium heat, sauté garlic and chili pepper in cooking oil until the garlic is fragrant.

 - Add in the chicken feet and soy sauce.
 Bring to a boil.
 Mixing this often to avoid the bottom from burning.

 - Once the liquid is boiling, add the oyster sauce, whole peppercorn, brown sugar, bay leaves, star anise, and water.
 Mix well and let this simmer for 1 to 2 hours or till the feet are tender and the skin is almost falling off.
-Mix often to fully coat all of the feet with the sauce.
+Stir occasionally to fully coat all of the feet with the sauce.

-- Pour in the vinegar, mix, and let this simmer for 30 minutes.
+- Add vinegar.
+Then mix and let this simmer for 30 minutes.

-- Transfer and serve garnished with chili and leeks for color.
+- Transfer and serve garnished with chilli peppers and leeks for color.
+Serve with steamed rice for a complete meal.

 Amount Per Serving: Calories: 516Total Fat: 35gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 22gCholesterol: 158mgSodium: 2537mgCarbohydrates: 9gFiber: 1gSugar: 4gProtein: 40g